Spantree/name-genie/README.md

-# Name Genie
+# Name Genius

 A Java/Groovy library that generates randomized, unique first and last names with gender.
-Each generated name is guaranteed unique for the lifecycle of a given NameGenie object.
+Each generated name is guaranteed unique for the lifecycle of a given NameGenius object.
 It will regenerate if it detects a collision.
 If generating for both genders, there should be over 16 million unique names possible.

 ## Basic